 ◘◘◘ Dissertation Award, Federal Reserve Bank of New York, New York 2017

 We formulate a dynamic no-arbitrage asset pricing model for equities and corporate bonds, featuring time-varying risk aversion and economic uncertainty.
 The joint dynamics that we specify among asset-specific cash flows, macroeconomic fundamentals and risk aversion accommodate both heteroskedasticity and non-Gaussianity.
-As the main contribution, the model delivers measures of risk aversion and uncertainty at the daily frequency.
+The model delivers measures of risk aversion and uncertainty at the daily frequency.
 In addition, we find that equity variance risk premiums on equity are very informative about risk aversion, whereas credit spreads and corporate bond volatility are highly correlated with economic uncertainty.
 Our model-implied risk premiums outperform standard instruments for predicting asset excess returns.

 ◘◘◘◘ winner of Global association of research professionals (GARP) research excellence award, China International Risk Forum (2018/12)

-We decompose the U.S. variance risk premium (VP) into its downside and upside components (DVP and UVP, respectively) as proxies for asymmetric global risk variables.
-DVP is positive, persistent and countercyclical, while UVP is borderline positive and procyclical with often negative spikes.
-Acknowledging for asymmetry in VP significantly improves its international stock return predictability, with DVP being a robust mid-horizon predictor and UVP being a robust short-horizon predictor.
+We decompose the U.S. variance risk premium (VP) into its downside and upside components (DVP and UVP, respectively) as proxies for asymmetric global risk variables, and find that acknowledging for asymmetry in VP significantly improves its international stock return predictability.
 To rationalize our empirical findings, we propose an international dynamic asset pricing model featuring asymmetric non-Gaussian shocks and partial global integration.
 We find that (i) DVP (UVP) is mostly driven by global risk aversion (economic uncertainty), (ii) international equity risk premiums exhibit distinct loadings on global premium determinants, and (iii) DVP (UVP) transmits to international markets through financial (economic) integration.

 ◘◘ IFABS 2019 Medellín Conference (2019/12), Stanford SITE "Session 7: Asset Pricing Theory" (2019/08), NASMES Summer Meeting (2019/06), ECWFC@WFA (2019/06), FMA Global Conference in Latin America (2019/05), E(astern)FA 2019 (2019/05), MFA 2019 (2019/03), Federal Reserve Board (2019/03), Econometric Society European winter meeting 2018 (2018/12), 2018 CIRF (2018/12), Boston Macro Juniors Workshop (2018/11), Boston College Carroll (2018/11)